ContextBot stops the context rot

 Stop context rot today

-ContextBot is free for everyone during our public beta.
-You can install the GitHub App in 2 clicks and have your first context-improvement PR ready for review in minutes.
+ContextBot is free during our public beta.
+Install the GitHub App, and you’ll have your first context-improvement PR ready for review in minutes.
+ContextBot stops the context rot.

 Need multi-repo support or custom beta access?
 Email hello@contextbridge.ai.